gremau/EarthSciNotebook/docs/procedures/leafarea.md

 # Leaf Area Index

 There are many different methods for measuring and estimating Leaf Area Index.
-Other vegetation coverage and biomass indices, such as coverage or Plant Area Index are similar to or can be related to LAI.
+Other vegetation coverage and biomass indices, such as canopy transmissivity or Plant Area Index are similar to or can be related to LAI.
 See the [wikipedia page](https://en.wikipedia.org/wiki/Leaf_area_index) for additional details.
 This is about some fairly easy methods to get at LAI (or similar measures) using digital images.

-## Using ImageJ
+## Plant area index using ImageJ

 ImageJ, software created for biological image analysis by NIH ([available here](https://imagej.nih.gov/ij/), can be used to calculate leaf area at several scales if there is sufficient contrast between the leaves/canopy and the background.
 Below are instructions for calculating plant area index from aerial images, such as those available from Google Earth.